orstavik/JoiComponents/tutorials/Pattern3_TwoFacedCollection.md

 The two-faced-collection pattern is needed for HTML collection elements that need to either:
 1. control changes for individual child elements based on information from the group as a whole, or
 2. work with the spaces between each element.
+When making two-faced-collections, use [ChildrenChangedMixin](ChildrenChangedMixin.md) to
+a) simplify the act of listening for dynamic changes to the DOM, and
+b) process slotted items on par with normal items.

 HTML collections that do not need to interact with individual children based on group status, or work with the conceptual space between children elements,